UWO-CS346-Fall-25/cs346f25-movie-watchlist-app/README.md

 The application implements a comprehensive logging system using Winston and Morgan for application monitoring, debugging, and security auditing.

+## Changelog

+**\*Logging:** Implemented a standardized logging system using a custom `loggingService`.
+Every controller now tracks actions, inputs, and database results.

+**\*Error Handling:** Refactored all external API and Database calls to use `try/catch` blocks.
+The app now renders a user-friendly error page instead of crashing on 500 errors.

+**\*Documentation:** Added JSDoc comments to all controllers detailing Inputs, Outputs, and Purpose.
+Updated README to include architectural overview.

+**\*Resilience:** Added validation checks for External API responses (TMDB) to handle rate limiting and downtime gracefully.

 ### Components

 **Winston Logger (`src/config/logger.js`)**